Full Throttle Vision: Vehicle detection for autonomous racing

 Beschreibung

 Autonomous driving is a fast-moving research discipline.
 At the moment, most of the research community’s attention is centered on public streets.
 However autonomous racing provides a few benefits for research: High-speed driving uncovers a different set of problems than the usual public road scenes.
 At the same time, the closed track allows for testing new algorithms without safety concerns for the public.
 The Chair of Automotive Technology competes in the Indy Autonomous Challenge where autonomous Dallara vehicles race against each other at speeds exceeding 250 km/h.
 At these hight speeds, perception algorithms need to detect other vehicles faster and more accurately to precisely determine other vehicles movements.
 The lower the delay from sensor to detection, the less compensation needs to be done for the delay and more accurate measurements can be used in the rest of the software stack.
 However, current deep-learning approaches don’t focus on latency primarly, which is why they can be relatively slow (>100ms).
-The goal for this term paper is the research the current state-of-the-art of accelerating deep-learning algorithms and benchmark these solutions against the current LiDAR-detection approach used by the chair for autonomous racing.
+The goal of this thesis is to develop accurate, low-latency detection pipelines for autonomous racing.

 • Research into low-latency perception algorithms